Turning Federated Data Chaos into Controllable Decision Systems

 At Volvo Cars, dozens of domain teams gained the ability to publish data products independently under a federated data mesh architecture.
 Development velocity increased dramatically.
 So did the rate of silent failures.

-1. Problem Framing: Classifying Risk Before Building Anything
+1. Classifying Risk Before Building Anything

 I spent the first two weeks interviewing domain owners, data engineers, and platform leads across six teams.
 The signal I used to narrow the problem was the pattern of past incidents: what broke, how long it took to detect, and whether the damage was reversible.
-From those conversations, I built a risk categorization matrix that became the foundation for every automation and routing decision in the system.

 Risk Categorization Matrix